mnot/ietf-comments/format.md

 See the [examples directory](https://github.com/mnot/ietf-comments/tree/main/examples) for examples of the format in use.

 This page summarises the format for reviewers.
+Reviewers can validate a document using the command-line tool; e.g.,

+> ./ietf-comments _filename_

 ## Document Header